 - Click on “Own this business.”
 In the preview panel for the business, you’ll see “suggest an edit – own this business?” along with the other business information.
 It may also say “claim this business.”

 - Sign in to your Gmail account.
-You’ll need a Gmail account to claim your Google My Business listing.
+You’ll need a Gmail account to claim your Google Business Profile listing.
 If you don’t already have one, create one.

 - Choose your verification method.
 Nearly all businesses will be able to verify by mail postcard, while other options like phone, email, etc. may be available for some businesses.
 Regardless of how you verify your business, you will need to get a verification code to submit.

 - Submit your verification code.
-Once you get the verification code, you can log into your Google My Business account.
-Then you can find the message asking you to verify your Google My Business listing.
+Once you get the verification code, you can log into your Google Business Profile account.
+Then you can find the message asking you to verify your Google Business Profile listing.
 Click on enter code and go ahead and enter it.
 Once you enter the code, the verification process is complete.

 What if My Business Has Already Been Claimed?

-Let’s say you tried claiming your business profile on Google My Business, but were told “this listing has already been claimed.”
+Let’s say you tried claiming your business profile on Google Business Profile, but were told “this listing has already been claimed.”
 There are several reasons that a business may come up as already claimed.